Yang-Taotao/gla-igr-msc-project/README.md

 ### Working scripts

 - Template density for polarized GW waveform with respect to $\mathcal{M}$ and $\eta$
-- Normalizing flow script - *under maintainance*
+- Normalizing flow script - *under maintenance*

 ### Work in progress